The Arts Center at Governors Island is now closed to the public. We hope you'll visit us in 2023!

-Our 2022 current exhibitions and installations include: Sun Seekers, a site-specific exhibition with performances by Amy Khoshbin and Jennifer Khoshbin; Back and Song, a four-channel video installation by Elissa Blount-Moorhead and Bradford Young; and Pillars, a participatory sculpture installation by Simon Benjamin.
+Our 2022 exhibitions and installations included: Sun Seekers, a site-specific exhibition with performances by Amy Khoshbin and Jennifer Khoshbin; Back and Song, a four-channel video installation by Elissa Blount-Moorhead and Bradford Young; and Pillars, a participatory sculpture installation by Simon Benjamin.

 All programming and events at The Arts Center are free and open to the public, and all are welcome.